-DeJoy maintains financial ties to former company as Postal Service awards it a $120 million contract
+DeJoy maintains financial ties to former company as USPS awards it new $120 million contract

 Postal ethics officials initially determined that DeJoy did not need to disclose his family foundation’s assets because the organization held nonprofit tax status, according to the inspector general inquiry.
 But investigators found subsequently that the foundation held a previously unknown account primarily consisting of XPO assets.

-The inspector general’s office informed postal ethics officials of this account, and those officials instructed DeJoy to hire an independent asset manager for the foundation, the report stated, which Mark Corallo, DeJoy’s personal spokesman, said the foundation has since done.
+The inspector general’s office informed postal ethics officials of this account, and those officials instructed DeJoy to hire an independent asset manager for the foundation, the report stated, which Corallo, DeJoy’s personal spokesman, said the foundation has since done.

 When DeJoy left XPO’s board of directors in 2018, according to SEC filings, the foundation owned 484,340 XPO shares.
 Those shares would have been worth $38 million when DeJoy took office.
 With the approval of postal ethics officials, the foundation’s assets were not included on DeJoy’s ethics forms.
 Adams said the foundation has sold all of its XPO shares, though the Postal Service did not respond to questions of when those sales occurred.